BMW X2 review - Engines, performance and drive

 Unsurprisingly for a premium product, the X2 is comfortable and easy to drive on long motorway hauls.
 However, driver assistance tech for the highway is largely relegated to the options list.
-On any X2 lane departure warning and active cruise control will cost you extra as part of an options pack.
+On any X2, a lane departure warning system and active cruise control will cost you extra, as part of an options pack.

-At speed the firm ride irons out bumps nicely, though the trade-off is a slightly busy low speed ride, even when Comfort mode is selected via the optional Electronic Damper Control toggle switch.
-M Sport models ride on 19-inch wheels too, and the low profile tyres impede the ride quality on rougher surfaces.
-They also induce noticeable tyre roar on the motorway, which is a shame as the 20d power unit is impressively refined.
+At speed, the firm ride irons out bumps nicely, though the trade-off is a slightly less-civilised experience when travelling at a lower pace, even when Comfort mode is selected via the optional Electronic Damper Control toggle switch.
+M Sport models ride on 19-inch wheels too, with the low profile tyres further impeding the ride quality on rougher surfaces.
+They also induce noticeable tyre roar on the motorway, which is a shame as the 20d power unit is particularly refined.

 Engines, 0-60 acceleration and top speed